What's it about?

 This strategy isn’t just about gathering students’ opinions to inform change.
 It’s about re-thinking what we do so that students have greater responsibility, leadership, and accountability.

 Here are some proven ideas to amplify youth voice in your school authority, school, or classroom.
-During the COVID-19 pandemic, you may need to adapt them to routine public health practices in schools.

 Create space for all voices